Meet the team

 Continue Reading

 Joanna works on various in-house projects and oversees the running of reception.
 She loves working in a team environment and finds it very rewarding.
-She loves being part of assisting clients improve their quality of life, their relationships, and to overcome anxiety or depression.
+She loves being part of assisting clients improve their quality of life, their relationships, and overcome anxiety or depression.
 Joanna enjoys her work because she says no two days are ever the same, which makes coming to work interesting and stimulating.

 She emigrated to Canada from England with her husband, a toddler and a baby over 45 years ago.